Rotation Trajectories

 Link Tangents

-If this option is enabled, tangents for a keyframe are linked i.e. adjusting one of them does affect the other’s position.
+If this option is enabled, tangent handles are linked i.e. adjusting one of them does affect the other’s angle.
+If it is disabled, tangents can be edited independently from one another.

 Relative to Pivot